Stack Trace Reader

 }

-On successful deployment, the application is started on the device and the following trace is dumped on standard output.
+the Application is started on the device and the trace is dumped on the standard output.

 VM START